Canonical systems and their limits on stable curves: Introduction

-\item Azimuthal conditions corresponding to the given azimuth at all co-hyperelliptic bimarks. \end{enumerate} \item When $\xi=\xi(X,\Theta)$, the same objects will be denoted by $|\omega_X|^\sep_\Theta|_Y$ etc. and the collection of for different $Y$'s is called the sepcanonical system of $X$ associated to $\Theta$, denoted $|\omega_X|^\sep_\Theta$. \item If $\a$ is a smoothly supported effective divisor of degree $\geq 2$ on $X$, we define $\omega_X(\a)^\sep$ and $|\omega_X(\a)|^\sep$ analogously, pretending all seps and biseps are non-hyperelliptic and imposing residue conditions only. \item When $\Theta={\mathrm{Edge}}(G_2(X))$, $\Theta$ will be omitted from the notation and the corresponding system $|\omega_X|^\sep$ will be called the (absolute) sepcanonical system of (the middle-azimuthal curve) $X$. \end{itemize} \end{defn} \begin{remarks}(i) Note the natural inclusion
+\item Azimuthal conditions corresponding to the given azimuth at all co-hyperelliptic bimarks. \end{enumerate} \item When $\xi=\xi(X,\Theta)$ and $Y$ is a component of $X^\Theta$, the same objects will be denoted by $|\omega_X|^\sep_\Theta|_Y$ etc. and the collection of these for different components $Y$ is called the sepcanonical system of $X$ associated to $\Theta$, denoted $|\omega_X|^\sep_\Theta$. \item If $\a$ is a smoothly supported effective divisor of degree $\geq 2$ on $X$, we define $\omega_X(\a)^\sep$ and $|\omega_X(\a)|^\sep$ analogously, pretending all seps and biseps are non-hyperelliptic and imposing residue conditions only. \item When $\Theta={\mathrm{Edge}}(G_2(X))$, $\Theta$ will be omitted from the notation and the corresponding system $|\omega_X|^\sep$ will be called the (absolute) sepcanonical system of (the middle-azimuthal curve) $X$. \end{itemize} \end{defn} \begin{remarks}(i) Note the natural inclusion

 (ii) It follows from Lemma \ref{residue-lem} that an element of the sepcanonical system on $Y$ is a sum of sections of $\omega_Y(\rt{n}(\theta_i)\lf{\theta_i})$ and $\omega_Y(2(q_i+q'_i))$ for the various $i$. (iii) The definition of $\omega_X(\a)^\sep$ and $|\omega_X(\a)|^\sep$ is certainly not the 'correct' one in general, but it is good enough for the few cases we need.